simonefrisco/data-engineering-zoomcamp-final-project/aws-ec2-terraform/README.md

 move .\terraform-deployments\aws-ec2 .\aws-ec2
 rmdir /s /q .\terraform-deployments
 ```
-At this point, following the readme istructions you have to :

 1) create a secrets.tfvars file with the following variables:
 ```
 db_username= "xxxx"